805 Columbus Ave

 What’s one problem you’d like to solve with your research/work?

-Mitigate loss of personal information through covert side channels for millions of Android users across the globe.
+Mitigate loss of personal information through covert side channels for millions of smartphone users worldwide.

 What aspect of what you do is most interesting?